History of New York City (1665–1783): American Revolutionary War

-Early British military success resulted in military occupation of the city, and the exodus of any remaining Patriots combined with a large influx of Loyalist refugees from throughout the former colonies, making the city solidly Loyalist for the remainder of the British occupation.
+Early British military success resulted in military occupation of the city and the exodus of any remaining Patriots combined with a large influx of Loyalist refugees from throughout the former colonies, making the city solidly Loyalist for the remainder of the British occupation.
 The city became the British political and military center of operations for the rest of the conflict.
-For this purpose the map now known as the British Headquarters Map was drawn in 1782, the best map of Manhattan Island's largely natural, unengineered condition.
+For this purpose, the map now known as the British Headquarters Map was drawn in 1782, a map of Manhattan Island's largely natural, unengineered condition.